Skip to main content

 • Vague language ("we may audit") instead of a clear declaration of intent

 Send audit notices via certified mail with return receipt.
 Keep the tracking number.
-If the landlord later claims they didn't receive notice, you have proof.
+If the landlord later claims they did not receive notice, you have proof.

 Sample Notice Language